nickpimankov/gitleaks/README.md

 ```bash
 git commit -m "commit message"
 ```

-At this point if the script is enabled, it will check the code for secrets.
-If any of those found, the script would message and error and abort the commit.
+**At this point if the script is enabled, it will check the code for secrets.
+If any of those found, the script would message an error and abort the commit.**